bradjrenshaw/say-the-spire/README.md

 A mod for the game Slay the Spire that provides blind accessibility.

-* This only works on Windows for now
+* This only works on Windows and Linux for now
 * Only the Steam version of the game is officially supported, however modding may work with other versions.

 ## Installation and Usage